pydata/xarray/doc/contributing.rst

 .. note::

    Each time you push to your PR branch, a new run of the tests will be triggered on the CI.
-   Tests for any older commits on the same branch will be automatically cancelled.
+If they haven't already finished, tests for any older commits on the same branch will be automatically cancelled.

 .. _contributing.tdd: